''Awesome'' solar eclipse wows viewers in Australia, Indonesia | Science-Environment

 At some points, the moon is a little closer and blocks out the sun in a total eclipse.
 But when the moon is a little farther away, it lets some of the sun's light peek out in an annular eclipse.

 “It's a crazy phenomenon,” Kirk said.
 “You're actually watching the moon get larger in the sky.”
 Several other upcoming solar eclipses will be easier to catch.
-An annular eclipse in mid-October and a total eclipse next April will both cross over millions of people in the Americas.
+An annular eclipse in mid-October and a total eclipse in April 2024 will both cross over millions of people in the Americas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)